teespring-labs/pact-mock-feed-service/README.md

 Test locally by running `npm test` to run the jest tests locally.
 This is to create the contract, and verify that your consumer is able to publish a valid contract to PactFlow.

 ## Step 2
-Export 2 environment variables - `$PACT_BROKER_URL` and `$PACT_BROKER_TOKEN`.
+Export 2 environment variables - `$PACT_BROKER_BASE_URL` and `$PACT_BROKER_TOKEN`.
 Find those variables on `https://ts-eng.pactflow.io/settings/api-tokens`.
 You can find the password to the PactFlow account on 1 password.

 ## Step 3
 You should see a new folder called `pacts`, where the new contract is.
 Publish it by running `npm pact:publish`.